broadinstitute/gdctools/README.md

       "TARGET"
     ]
 ```
-or see what programs have submitted data (that may not be exposed yet)
+or what programs have submitted data (that may not be exposed yet)
 ```
     %  gdc_ls submission
     [